-Building on the skills learned in Clinical Massage Therapy 1, this course introduces trigger point therapy, fascial techinques, lymphatic drainage, neuromuscular techniques, sports massage techniques and the general protocol that guides clinical massage therapy treatments.
+Building on the skills learned in Clinical Massage Therapy 1, this course introduces trigger point therapy, fascial techniques, lymphatic drainage, neuromuscular techniques, and the general protocol that guides clinical massage therapy treatments.
 The principles and applications of therapeutic hydrotherapy and thermotherapy modalities are also introduced.
 Students apply thermal agents commonly used in a clinical setting and observe their physiological effects on the human body.
-(60 clock hours, 18 lecture & 42 lab)
+(40 clock hours / 2.70 quarter credits, 14 lecture & 26 lab)

 This course introduces the principles of Swedish massage therapy.
 Professional standards and techniques of therapeutic communication, draping, client positioning, health, hygiene and body mechanics are demonstrated and practiced.
-In addition, the anatomical and physiological effects of massage are examined, together with the indications,
+In addition, the anatomical and physiological effects of massage are examined, together with the indications, precautions, and contraindications for particular massage therapy techniques.
+(80 clock hours / 5.20 quarter credits, 24 lecture & 56 lab)

 Building on the skills learned in Clinical Massage Therapy 1 and Clinical Massage Techniques & Protocols, this course introduces clinical massage therapy treatment indications, precautions, and contraindications for pathologies of the cervical region.
-(20 clock hours, 6 lecture & 14 lab)
+(20 clock hours/1.3 quarter credits, 6 lecture & 14 lab)

 This course focuses on specific-soft tissue pathologies of the upper extremity, the trunk, and postural distortion.
 Specific massage therapy techniques are refined and incorporated into the general protocols for each condition.
 Students learn to recognize specific pathologies, develop treatment goals, and implement a massage therapy treatment plan.
-(50 clock hours, 25 lecture & 25 lab)
+(50 clock hours / 3.75 quarter credits, 25 lecture & 25 lab)

 This course focuses on specific-soft tissue pathologies of the lower extremity.
 Specific massage therapy techniques are refined and incorporated into the general protocols for each condition.
 Students learn to recognize specific pathologies, develop treatment goals, and implement a massage therapy treatment plan.
-(30 clock hours, 8 lecture & 22 lab)
+(30 clock hours/ 1.9 quarter credits, 8 lecture & 22 lab)